 So why aren’t checklists more commonplace in office environments?
 Gawande believes it’s not due to laziness or unwillingness.
 It’s because ‘the necessary knowledge has not been translated into a simple, usable and systematic form.’
 Bad checklists, Gawande explains are ‘too long; they are hard to use; they are impractical.’
 In this regard, there’s no industry better placed to help organisations develop effective checklists which result in huge ROI returns than L&D. Whilst adapting to the most innovative, disruptive new technologies, it’s easy to lose sight of less fashionable, but highly effective ‘low-tech’ solutions.

 High performers within organisations are defined by their openness to learning.
 But often these people don’t have the tools needed to aid them in their continuous learning journeys.
 For this reason, we need to move away from an outdated, one-time use approach towards developing performance support tools that encourage self-reflection, reduce avoidable errors, and inspiring learners to continually hone their skills and return to the training on a point-of-need basis.
 And where should you start?
 There’s no better place than the ‘humble’ checklist.

 Saffron have a new performance support tool nearing release.
 Interested in hearing more, or viewing a demo?
 Register here.

-James Tyas is an instructional designer and project lead at Saffron, and previous winner of The Guardian Young Journalist of the Year.
+James Tyas was an instructional designer and project lead at Saffron, and previous winner of The Guardian Young Journalist of the Year.
 Alongside his creative writing abilities, James has a keen interest in behavioural economics which he applies to create truly magnetic learning experiences that deliver real behaviour change.
-As a gaming enthusiast, James has been able to combine serious game mechanics with behaviour focussed change campaigns, to a variety of Saffron projects.
+As a gaming enthusiast, James combined serious game mechanics with behaviour-focused change campaigns for a variety of Saffron projects.